yymao/adstex/README.md

 1. Visit the [ADS beta website](https://ui.adsabs.harvard.edu/) to [register an account](https://ui.adsabs.harvard.edu/#user/account/register) if you don't have one.

-2. [Visit this page](https://ui.adsabs.harvard.edu/#user/settings/token), log in with your ADS beta acconut and you will see a token string.
+2. [Visit this page](https://ui.adsabs.harvard.edu/#user/settings/token), log in with your ADS beta account and you will see a token string.
 Copy that token string.

 3. Set your token string to an environment variable named `ADS_API_TOKEN`.
 You can do that by running:
      ``` bash